cri-o/cri-o.io/index.md

 * {:.contributor} IBM

 CRI-O is developed by maintainers and contributors from these companies and others.
 It is a community-driven, open source project.
 Feedback, users, and of course, contributors, are always welcome via the [cri-o/cri-o](https://github.com/cri-o/cri-o) GitHub project.
+For more guidance on how to contribute, please see the Contribute section below.

 ## Architecture